Rinchu93/cgal/Guidelines/Testing.md

 ## Running the testsuite locally on a single package

-Before merging into integration it is good style to run the testsuite of the package you worked on.
+Before merging into integration it is good practice to run the testsuite of the package you worked on.
 Here is what you need:

 -   A shell such as bash (install Cygwin, when you are on Windows)